Isotopologue

 The atom(s) of the different isotope may be anywhere in a molecule, so the difference is in the net chemical formula.
 If a compound has several atoms of the same element, any one of them could be the altered one, and it would still be the same isotopologue.
-When considering the different locations of the same isotopically modified element, the term isotopomer, first proposed by Seeman and Paine in 1992, is used.
+When considering the different locations of the same isotope, the term isotopomer, first proposed by Seeman and Paine in 1992, is used.